bigdatagenomics/adam/README.md

 # Introduction

 Current genomic file formats are not designed for distributed processing.
-ADAM addresses these problems by explicitly defining data formats as [Apache Avro](http://avro.apache.org) objects and storing them in [Parquet](http://parquet.io) files using [Apache Spark](http://spark.incubator.apache.org/).
+ADAM addresses this by explicitly defining data formats as [Apache Avro](http://avro.apache.org) objects and storing them in [Parquet](http://parquet.io) files using [Apache Spark](http://spark.incubator.apache.org/).